OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-05.md

 Not only this, but we also rejoice in our tribulations, knowing that tribulation produces perseverance;

 ## Romans 5:4
-and perseverance, proven character; and proven character, hope;
+and perseverance leads to proven character; and proven character fosters hope;

 ## Romans 5:5
 and hope does not put us to shame, because the love of God has been poured out into our hearts through the Holy Spirit who has been given to us.